-As explained earlier, National Coordinating Committees (NCCs) established during the national workshops, will identify and prioritize the national research problems in collaboration with all partners in the Program, including research and extension institutions, CBOs (farmer's, resources users representatives) local NGOs, and universities.
+As explained earlier, National Coordinating Committees (NCCs) established during the national workshops, will identify and prioritize the national research problems in collaboration with all partners in the Program, including research and extension institutions, local office of UNEP, UNDP, CBOs (farmer's, resources users representatives) local NGOs, and universities.
 A National Coordinator has been appointed by each NCC in the consortium to coordinate the planned national program in the DMP, allocate research tasks, and share information and resources across the national institutions.